TN - Brian A. v. Haslam

 However, by 2003, DCS had made very little progress.
 Children’s Rights asked the court to intervene, and as a result, the parties reached a stipulation in late 2003.
 It required DCS to work with a court-appointed panel of five national child welfare experts known as the Technical Assistance Committee (TAC).
 The TAC was charged with advising on the implementation of the settlement agreement and monitoring DCS performance.
 DCS has made great strides to improve the child welfare system, and as a result, the parties periodically file a Modified Settlement Agreement and Exit Plan which recognizes the state’s progress and sets out the specific requirements needed in order for Tennessee to successfully complete the court-ordered improvements and end court involvement.
 Children’s Rights has remained very active and has continued to advocate for reform in concert with the TAC.
-Despite setbacks under the DCS leadership in place in 2011 and 2012 – which has since been replaced by a team led by DCS Commissioner Jim Henry – this reform effort has succeeded in helping to bring substantial changes for children in Tennessee:
+Despite setbacks under the DCS leadership in place in 2011 and 2012 – which has since been replaced by a team led by DCS Commissioner Bonnie Hommrich – this reform effort has succeeded in helping to bring substantial changes for children in Tennessee:

 - DCS has dramatically reduced its historical over-reliance on non-family institutional placements (known as congregate care) for children in foster care, which has resulted in the safe placement of thousands of children in family homes.
 The percentage of Tennessee children in foster care placed with families has risen and has been maintained at approximately 88 percent.
 The use of grossly inadequate emergency shelters and large orphanage-style institutions has ended.

-- DCS now consistently places between 87 and 90 percent of children within 75 miles of home or within their home region, according to the most recent annual TAC report issued in July 2015.
+- DCS now consistently places between 87 and 90 percent of children within 75 miles of home or within their home region, according to the annual TAC report issued in July 2015.